dulo-tech/xlog/README.md

     // You can replicate the functionality of Go's system logger log.Fatal()
     // and log.Panic() using logger.FatalOn and logger.PanicOn.

-    // Logging a message to the xlog.Critical level will cause a fatal shut down
+    // Logging a message to xlog.CriticalLevel will cause a fatal shut down
     // using os.Exit(1).
-    xlog.FatalOn = xlog.Critical
+    xlog.FatalOn = xlog.CriticalLevel

-    // Logging a message to either xlog.Alert or xlog.Emergency levels causes a
+    // Logging a message to either xlog.AlertLevel or xlog.EmergencyLevel
-    // panic using panic().
+     // causes a panic using panic().
-    xlog.PanicOn = xlog.Alert | xlog.Emergency
+    xlog.PanicOn = xlog.AlertLevel | xlog.EmergencyLevel

     // Change the mode and permissions used when the logger opens a file. xlog.FileOpenFlags = os.O_RDWR|os.O_CREATE|os.O_APPEND